magnickolas/alfred_pass/README.md

 make
 ```

-This builds the workflows for both architectures and put them in the repo's directory.
+This builds the workflow for your architecture in the repo's directory.

+To build for another architecture run `make ARCH=amd64` or `make ARCH=arm64` instead of `make`.

 [alfred]: https://www.alfredapp.com/
 [pass]: https://www.passwordstore.org/